gilesp1729/GU_Elements/README.md

 be narrower and are used for a slide-out sidebar.
 A swipe indicator line is displayed on the side having a sidebar available.

+Example programs given for buttons, menus, pagers and sidebars.
+A more complex example, exercising GU_Elements and GestureDetector, is at gilesp1729/Gigascope-R1.

 Dependencies:
 - Gesture detector library (gilesp1729/GestureDetector)
 - Font collection library (gilesp1729/FontCollection)
-- Giga GFX library
+- Giga GFX library (arduino-libraries/Arduino_GigaDisplay_GFX)
-- Giga touch library
+- Giga touch library (arduino-libraries/Arduino_GigaDisplayTouch)

 Works in progress:
 - keyboard